TwilioDevEd/warm-transfer-rails/README.md

  Run `source .env` to export the environment variables

-1. Create database and run migrations:
+1. Create database and run migrations

    _Make sure you have installed [PostgreSQL](http://www.postgresql.org/).
 If on a Mac, I recommend [Postgres.app](http://postgresapp.com)_.